Path-integral formulation: Quantum tunneling

 with the effective action S_{eff} and pre-exponential factor A_{o}.
 This form is specifically useful in a dissipative system, in which the systems and surroundings must be modeled together.
 Using the Langevin equation to model Brownian motion, the path integral formation can be used to determine an effective action and pre-exponential model to see the effect of dissipation on tunnelling.
 From this model, tunneling rates of macroscopic systems (at finite temperatures) can be predicted.

+Quantum computing

+The path-integral formulation has also found uses in the analysis of quantum programs and their formal verification.
+Specifically, a discrete version of the path-integral dubbed path-sum or sum-over-paths, can be used to perform symbolic execution of quantum circuits, particularly in the context of equivalence checking.
+Path-sums describe unitary maps over qubit spaces of finite dimension $2^n$ by describing the result of the application of the unitary on a symbolic basis state $|x_1\cdots x_n\rangle$ of the qubits with $x_1, \ldots, x_n$ being boolean variables.
+For instance, the Clifford group operations can be described by the following path-sums: